The most recent elections were held in 2022 and the current South Wellington Intermediate School Board members are:

 My husband and I have three children; our oldest is currently in Year 8 at SWIS, and has embraced her time at Intermediate, highlighting the uniqueness these two years offer our rangatahi.

 I enjoy an active lifestyle, involving anything outdoors, yoga, family holidays and walking our dog.
 When time allows I dabble in a bit of craft and genealogy.

 I look forward to being part of the SWIS School Board.

-If you wish to contact the Board of Trustees you can do so by emailing us.
+If you wish to contact the School Board, you can do so by emailing us.
 Board email addresses are first name. last email@example.com. e.g. firstname.lastname@example.org